Maxime Jacob: Biography

-In 1929, Jacob converted from Judaism to Catholicism (influenced by Jacques Maritain) and became a Benedictine monk.
+In 1929, Jacob converted from Judaism to Catholicism (influenced by Jacques Maritain) and became a Benedictine monk at En-Calcat Abbey.
 He would go on to study organ with Maurice Duruflé, as well as Gregorian chant.

 Jacob also published two books, L'art et la grâce (1939) and Souvenirs a deux voix (1969).

 In the English-speaking world, his hymn tune "Living God" in 77.77 meter with 77.77 refrain, used for I Received the Living God (J'ai reçu le Dieu vivant), is well known.